-LeadsBridge is a reliable integration platform that supports you with 370 integrations.
+Does Salesflare integrate with HTTP Request (GET/POST)?
+Yes, thanks to our tool!
+LeadsBridge is a reliable integrations platform that supports you with 380 integrations.
 Start now connecting Salesflare and HTTP Request (GET/POST)

 What is Salesflare

 Salesflare is a Customer Relationship Management platform specifically created for salesmen.
 Most CRMs require users to enter customer information into their system, which can be a very redundant and painstaking process that decrease the conversion rates of your funnel.
 Salesflare ditches that part and focuses on what salespeople do best: selling.

 Benefits of using Salesflare